liske/mqttstray/README.md

 outdated=600
 ```

+An icon section has the following options:
+- `topic` - a single MQTT topic used for this icon
+- `filename` - SVG filename to be used as [jinja2 template](http://jinja.pocoo.org/docs/templates/) to render the final icon

+## Examples

+Example icons can be found in the [ex/](ex) directory.

 ## Limitations

 - no support for wildcard topics(, yet)
 - currently only one topic per icon is supported
+- only a connection to a single MQTT broker is supported